-When someone is ‘a fish out of water,’ it means they are in a situation that they’re unfamiliar with, thus they look out of place and uncomfortable.
+When someone is a fish out of water, it means they are in a situation that they’re unfamiliar with, so they look out of place and uncomfortable.

 Thus, while Bill walked around the gym figuring things out, you might say that he looked like a fish out of water.

 The Origin Of ‘Fish Out Of Water’

 Where does this phrase come from?
 The expression ‘a fish out of water‘ likely comes from how out of place a fish looks once they removed from their natural habitat.
 Indeed, everyone knows that fish belong in the water; it’s where they are most comfortable.
 However, if a fish is taken away from that environment, well, it doesn’t take long before they suffocate and die.
 How long can a fish survive without water?
 This depends on what kind of fish it is.
-Some fish will die within a few minutes, while others can go on living for a few hours.
+Some fish will die within a few minutes, while others can live for a few hours.

-This phrase goes back to at least the year 1483.
-It was written down by an English poet named Geoffrey Chaucer in a work of his, and there’s a part from it that reads:
+Anyway, enough about that.
+Now, let’s talk about how old this expression is.
+This phrase was written down by an English poet named Geoffrey Chaucer in a work of his from 1483: